 - (6) Floodways.
-If in a FEMA designated floodway, the cross drain shall be sized and certified to accommodate the base flood discharge of that basin with no rise in flood height. - (7) Sizes.
-The following minimum pipe or culvert sizes are required for stormwater conveyance systems unless otherwise approved by the County Engineer or their designee: - (a) Stormwater conveyance pipes shall be a minimum of 15 inches diameter for privately maintained systems and a minimum of 18 inches diameter or for publicly maintained systems. - (b) Cross culverts shall be a minimum of 18 inches diameter or equivalent. - (c) Driveway culverts shall be a minimum of 15 inches diameter or equivalent. - (d) Yard drain pipes shall be a minimum of 8 inches diameter. - (e) Roof drains, prior to connection to the overall stormwater system, and pipe exfiltration or underdrain systems are exempt from minimum diameter requirements. - C. Design considerations. - (1) Culvert flow capacity shall be determined for the conditions of inlet control or outlet control as applicable. - (2) Stormwater collection and transmission systems shall be by inlets, swales, culverts, etc. The use of siphons, pumps, or similar devices is not allowed. - (3) Ditch blocks shall be designed and constructed with hard core centers. - (4) Stormwater flow velocity shall be taken into consideration in the design of all conveyance systems.
-Appropriate channel and outlet erosion protection shall be provided in accordance with the FDOT Drainage Manual.
+If in a FEMA designated floodway-or flood prone area, the cross drain shall be sized and certified to accommodate the design intentbase flood discharge of that basin with no rise in flood height. - (7) Sizes.
+The following minimum pipe or culvert sizes are required for stormwater conveyance systems unless otherwise approved by the County Engineer or their designee: - (a) Stormwater conveyance pipes shall be a minimum of 15 inches diameter for privately maintained systems and a minimum of 18 inches diameter or for publicly maintained systems. - (b) and cross-Cross culverts shall be a minimum of 18 inches diameter or equivalent. - (c) Driveway culverts shall be a minimum of 15 inches diameter or equivalent for residential use and a minimum of 18 inches diameter or equivalent for commercial use. - (d) Yard drain pipes shall be a minimum of 8 inches diameter. - (e) Roof drains, prior to connection to the overall stormwater system, and pipe exfiltration or underdrain systems are exempt from minimum diameter requirements. - C. Design considerations. - (1) Culvert flow capacity shall be determined for the conditions of inlet control or outlet control as applicable. - (2) Stormwater collection and transmission systems shall be by inlets, swales, culverts, etc. The use of siphons, pumps, or similar devices is not allowed. - (3) Ditch blocks shall be designed and constructed with hard core centers. - (4) Stormwater flow velocity shall be taken into consideration in the design of all drainage ditchesconveyance systems. and aAppropriate channel and outlet erosion protection shall be provided in accordance with the FDOT Drainage Manual.
 Physical pipe slopes shall be that which produce a velocity of at least 2.5 feet per second (fps) when flowing full.
-Where 2.5 fps is not feasible due to flat terrain or site constraints, slopes which produce a velocity below 2.5 fps are allowable with additional consideration for upkeep in the operations and maintenance document and approval by the County Engineer or their designee. - (5) Where any storm pipe terminates at an earthen slope a mitered end section and concrete collar, or approved equal, is required.
+Where 2.5 fps is not feasible due to flat terrain or site constraints, slopes which produce a velocity below 2.5 fps are allowable with additional consideration for upkeep in the operations and maintenance document and approval by the County Engineer or their designee.

+(5) Where any storm pipe terminates at an earthen slope a mitered end section and concrete collar, or approved equal, is required.
 Concrete mitered end sections are required for culverts, cross drains and side drains when within a County right-of-way with posted speeds of 40 mph or greater.